Unknown Facts About Beef Meat Identification – Unl Animal Science

 Top Steak Cuts T-Bone XT-bone steaks are cut from the short loin of a cow, closer toward the stomach than the rear.
 These cuts are usually tender and one of the most popular at steakhouses because they contain two different types of meat: a tenderloin on one side and a strip steak on the other.

-The Best Cuts Of Beef For Jerky – And Which To Avoid! for Dummies
+What Are The Best Cuts Of Beef For Stew? – Serious Eats Things To Know Before You Buy

 You get two steaks in one with a T-bone, which is quite a treat for any steak lover.
 T-bones pack a lot of flavors and stay nice and juicy when they’re cooked correctly.
 T-bones can also be between one and two inches thick, which is just right for the grill, especially.